wrattler/wrattler-design/data-store/data-store.md

 another.
 One often wishes to treat such data as a whole, for example, when making a map, converting to an address, or converting between coordinate systems.

+These two kinds of complex data sound a lot like sum and product types in typed programming languages.

 ### “User-defined“ annotations